 My all-time favourite piece on this topic is Vaginal examinations: a symptom of a cervical-centric birth culture, by midwife Rachel Reed.
 Rachel has actually referenced and linked to pretty much every other resource and paper that I know of on this topic, so there’s no need for me to share more as her blog post is so extensive and well resourced.

 What I will share though, are a couple of pieces on consent which relate to this.
-Firstly, birthrights has recently published a guide on women’s legal rights during pregnancy and childbirth within the UK, and Rachel Reed has published a useful piece on information-giving and the law within an Australian context.
+Birthrights has a useful guide to consent and treatment during pregnancy and childbirth within the UK, and Rachel Reed has published a useful piece on information-giving and the law within an Australian context.

 Finally, while I was writing the post I remembered three great quotes that I wanted to share with you on this.
 The first two are published quotes, both quoted in the article referenced below: